yhsiah/trayio-test/README.md

 Potential improvements (specific to this tray.io exercise):
 - Revisit the page object for dashboard view, as the modals use the same selectors.
 Perhaps there is opportunity for simplifying this here.
 - Test for the success notification on deletion of a workflow
-- Write something custom to use a random string for a workflow name each time.
-This would allow for assertions and actions on the specific created workflow.
-- Take into account both the upwards menu and downwards menu which show on the dashboard view for workflows.
-Looks like this behaviour is linked with having >1 workflow in the table.
 - Support for testing on different resolutions.
 This is currently forced to 1920x1080 in config due to overlapping elements on dashboard view at some lower resolutions.

+Improvements implemented:
+- Use of a random string for workflow name each time, updated assertions on create and delete to account for the specific workflow
+- Took into account bothupwards and downwards workflow menu on the dashboard view, which previously caused problems when there was >1 workflow in the view